 A new, irresistible variety with lime-green flower clusters on a compact form.
 Long-lasting blooms on very sturdy stems age to nearly pure white.
 Up to 5′ tall and wide.

 FOCAL POINT IN A CONTAINER

-Growing hydrangeas in containers has become much easier over the past decade as breeders have responded by producing shrubs that are more compact in size but with the same huge, bodacious blooms of large plants.
-Potted-up hydrangeas do need a bit of extra care; due to their large blooms, they require more water so check moisture levels daily and irrigate as needed.
+Growing hydrangeas in containers has become much easier over the past decade as breeders have responded by producing shrubs.
+These are more compact in size but with the same huge, bodacious blooms of large plants.
+Potted-up hydrangeas do need a bit of extra care.
+Due to their large blooms, they require more water so check moisture levels daily and irrigate as needed.
 We especially love these three which have large, showy, colorful blooms.

 Keeping Hydrangeas Happy

 - Soil: Provide organically rich, well-drained soil.

 - Mulch: Apply mulch to conserve moisture and protect in harsh winters.